kism/archivepodcast/README_local.md

 ## Create Config

 Run the program once manually to create the default settings.json and then fill it in.
+You can ignore the cdn address and s3 settings.

 ```bash
 cd /opt/archivepodcast